ajwills72/critical-thinking/docs/psyc411tara.md

-# List of materials for TARA / PTT support
-_PSYC411: Workshops 7, 8, 9_
+# TARA / PTT support for PSYC411: Workshops 7, 8, 9

+## Where?

+Link 301

+## When?

+Complicated.
+There are 9 people supporting these 3 workshops, but only 5 people at any given time.
+See this [list](staffing.csv) for when I am expecting to see you in Link 301.

+## What?

+Three two-hour workshops, on basic concepts in statistics and on how to use RStudio.
+More specifically...

-## Workshop 7
+### Workshop 7

 - Distributions and samples (_1 hour_):
    [slides](distributions-samples.pdf),